canonical/vanilla-framework/templates/docs/patterns/section-and-block.md

   </div>
 </div>

+<div class="embedded-example"><a href="/docs/examples/patterns/section-and-block/section" class="js-example">
+View example of the "section" pattern
+</a></div>

 ## Blocks

-Use `.p-block` class for siblings inside a section:
+Use a block component (`.p-block`) to group larger chunks of content inside a single section or strip.

 <div class="embedded-example"><a href="/docs/examples/patterns/section-and-block/block" class="js-example">
 View example of the "block" pattern